- ABOUT US

 - Partnership Opportunities

 In 2002, Afghanistan had one of the lowest life expectancy rates in the world.
 Many Afghans did not have access to basic health services, and few women were able to seek healthcare.
-Today, strong collaboration among the Afghan Government, the U.S. Agency for International Development (USAID), other donors, and Afghan and international non-governmental organizations (NGOs) has led to significant progress in Afghanistan’s health sector.
+Today, strong collaboration among the Afghan Government, the U.S. Agency for International Development (USAID), other donors and non-governmental organizations (NGOs) has led to significant progress in Afghanistan’s health sector.

 Afghans, especially mothers and children, have seen dramatic improvements in health and life expectancy:

-USAID works on health-related projects alongside local partners and emphasizes Afghan leadership and management.
-The USAID approach to improving the health of the Afghan people, especially women and children, is based on four pillars:
+USAID partners with the Afghan Ministry of Public Health (MoPH) and local partners to improve the health of the Afghan people, especially women and children, by focusing on four pillars:

-- meet the immediate health needs of the Afghan people;
+- Saving the lives of women and children by meeting the immediate health needs of the Afghan people;

-- improve the health behaviors of individuals, families, and communities;
+- Empowering Afghans with health knowledge to improve the health behaviors of individuals, families, and communities;

-- increase demand for and access to quality products and services through the private sector; and,
+- Focus on primary and community health to increase demand for and access to quality products and services through the private sector; and,

-In partnership with the MoPH and international and Afghan NGOs, USAID is funding the provision of essential services and medicines at more than 640 health facilities in 13 of Afghanistan’s 34 provinces.
-This USAID work is part of a donor-coordinated effort to provide essential health services throughout Afghanistan.
-On average, nearly one million people per month are treated at USAID-supported facilities; of these, 76 percent are women and children younger than five.
+In partnership with the MoPH, USAID and other donors support the delivery of the Basic Package of Health Services (BPHS) and the Essential Package of Hospital Services (EPHS) across all 34 provinces of the country.
+USAID support, on average, ensures nearly one million people per month are treated at public facilities, of which 76 percent are women and children younger than five.
 USAID funds regular trainings for physicians, nurses, and midwives to encourage delivery of quality care.
 USAID also trains community health workers, so remote and difficult-to-reach communities can have access to medical staff.
-Afghanistan has more than 25,000 community health workers, and USAID has trained nearly half of them.
-Increased access to skilled birth attendants is essential to improving maternal and child health, and more than 2,050 midwives have graduated from USAID-supported programs.
-With the support of USAID and other donors, the number of midwives increased from 467 during Taliban rule to about 4,000 today.
-As a result, access to prenatal care in rural Afghanistan increased from an estimated 16 percent in 2003 to 60 percent in 2011.
+Afghanistan has more than 20,000 community health workers, and USAID has trained nearly half of them.
+Increased access to skilled birth attendants is essential to improving maternal and child health, and more than 2,050 midwives have graduated from USAID - supported programs in cooperation with the MoPH.
+With the support of USAID and other donors, the number of midwives increased seven-fold from 467 during Taliban rule to over 3,000 as of 2011.
+As a result, over half of women (58.6%) who had a live birth in the five years preceding the AfDHS received antenatal care from a skilled provider.

 BUILDING CAPACITY IN THE HEALTH SYSTEM